RIAPS/example.loadshed/README.md

 Loadshed application
 ====================

-The loadshed application demonstrates how loadshedding can be implemented in RIAPS.
-The application uses the GridlabD interface to connect to a simulated power network, receive simulated measurement data from it, and to control various switched loads in the simulation.
+The loadshed application demonstrates how loadshedding algorithm can be implemented in RIAPS.
+The application uses the GridlabD interface to connect to a simulated power network, receive simulated measurement data from it, and control various switched loads in the simulation.

 There are 3 variants of the loadshed example application:
 - app/simple: Simple control of one load switch, based on a fixed duty cycle.
+[OBSOLETE]
 - app/multi:  Multi-level control of 1+ load switches, based on thresholds.
+[OBSOLOTE]
 - app/robust: Multi-level control of 1+ load switches, based on thresholds and priorities.
 Also demonstrates how fault-tolerance can be implemented in an app.

 The app parameters in the depl files control what 'sensor' and 'actuator' signal/s is/are the controller/s connected to.